cmmorrow/build-magic/README.md

 ### Declarative

 Build-magic uses a simple syntax that lets you describe what commands to automate, the environment to use, and what files to include.
 There's no need for conditional statements that you might need when automating with a shell or batch script.
 Build-magic will take care of the details and execute the specified commands in the specified environment.

-### Explicit

-Unlike similar automation tools, build-magic runs exactly the shell commands you provide.
-What you see is what you get.
-If you need to run a command that changes from environment to environment, you can provide environment variables at runtime.
-Alternatively, you can use runtime variables that are provided via the command-line and substituted into commands in a Config File.

 ### Reproducible